-Four crypto trends to look out for in 2019 by Blockchain.com founder
+Five crypto trends to look out for in 2019 by Blockchain.com founder

 Growing recognition for cryptocurrencies from traditional financial institutions

-“The fact that ICE [parent company of the New York Stock Exchange] has created its futures market for crypto and Fidelity has launched an institutional custody product with retail trading are really big deals.
+“The fact that ICE [parent company of the New York Stock Exchange] has created its futures market for crypto and Fidelity has launched an institutional custody product with retail trading are really big deals.”

 “Beyond these things, the on-chain metrics, which are a way for us of assessing how much financial velocity there is on these networks, are reaching all-time highs.